Admissions & Finance

 We will assess this at 2 stages of your application:

-1. You will have to present a selection of documents of your choice (worded documents, pictures, short video or audio files) which illustrate one personal accomplishment that you wish to share with us and that you consider will support your application.
+• Firstly, you will have to present a selection of documents of your choice (worded documents, pictures, short video or audio files) which illustrate one or more personal accomplishments that you wish to share with us and that you consider will support your application.
 On the Application Form, you will be asked to upload up to 2 documents relating to this accomplishment and you will have to add a short description explaining what you have decided to include and why (max.
 500 words).

-2. If you are selected for an interview, you will be invited to talk about the documents you shared.
-The Admissions officer will challenge you to self-reflect further upon your achievement(s), your journey, and the learnings you have gained through this experience.
+• Secondly, If you are selected for an interview, you will be invited to talk about the documents you shared.
+The Admissions officer will challenge you to self-reflect further upon your achievement(s), your journey, and the learnings you have gained through these experiences.

 If you are selected after you have completed your Application Form, you will be invited for an interview with one of our Admissions officers.
 We will expect you to have had your Student Conversation before the interview.

-Interviews last approximately 20-30 minutes and are conducted online via Google Meet.
+Interviews last approximately 20-30 minutes and are conducted online via Zoom.

-The aim is to get to know you better, hear about your academic and non-academic interests, your personal journey, the successes and/or challenges you have had and/or faced, and your plans.
-The interview is also the opportunity for us to see whether you have a good understanding of what Forward College stands for, of our pedagogy and aims.
+The aim is to get to know you better, hear about your academic and non-academic interests, your personal journey, the successes and/or challenges you have experienced, and your future plans.
+The interview is also an opportunity for us to assess whether you have a good understanding of what Forward College stands for, including our pedagogy and aims.

-You will be invited to develop on the documents you added to your Application Form and to ask questions.
+You will have the opportunity to elaborate on the documents you submitted with your Application Form and ask any questions you may have.

 If you have any special needs or require adjustments for the interview (for instance, you do not have a laptop or appropriate space or connection), please let us know so we can make reasonable adjustments or reschedule.

-Contact the Admissions team here for any questions.
+Contact the Admissions team for any questions by filling out the form below.

 entry-requirements